DimensionDev/MysteryBox/docs/API.md

 - If `payment token` is `ERC20 token`: `address` is `ERC-20 token address`.

 `qualification` is the smart contract address.
 And this smart contract is used to check if a player's wallet address is qualified for an NFT sale.
 If `qualification` is `0x0000000000000000000000000000000000000000`, it means everyone is qualified.

+Note: To protect the `MysteryBox` from spam, only whitelisted NFT designers/owners can `createBox`.
+Please contact us if you are interested.

 ### openBox